aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-configuration.md

 - **`properties`**: The key-value pairs defined here are registered as system properties via `System.setProperty()`.

+#### Precedence of System Properties and Encryption Configuration Reloading

+Aspectran follows these principles when setting system properties:

+1.  **Respect Command-line Precedence**: If a property is already set via the `-D` option during Java execution, that value takes precedence over the one defined in `aspectran-config.apon`.
+2.  **First-started Wins**: When multiple services (e.g., DaemonService, WebService) are started sequentially, the values set by the first-started service (typically the root service) are locked into the system environment.
+Subsequent services cannot overwrite these established values.
+3.  **Intelligent Encryption Reloading**: When encryption-related properties like `aspectran.encryption.password` are first injected into the system, `PBEncryptionUtils.reload()` is automatically called.
+This ensures that the framework's encryption utility is immediately synchronized with the latest configuration.

+> **Note:** It is recommended that all services within a single JVM process share the same encryption settings.
+If different settings are configured for different services, the system will operate based on the settings of the first service that was started.

 ## 2. Context Settings (`context`)

 Defines the settings required to create the `ActivityContext`, which constitutes the core logic of the application.
 This section is like the heart of Aspectran, and most application settings are concentrated here.